Alison Skipper

-Alison Skipper is an American actress, model, television personality, dancer, and former professional wrestling valet who is best known for her work with Total Nonstop Action Wrestling (TNA) as a valet under the ring name Chelsea.
+Alison Skipper (born August 10, 1982), is an American actress, model, television personality, dancer, and former professional wrestling valet who is best known for her work with Total Nonstop Action Wrestling (TNA) as a valet under the ring name Chelsea.
 Outside of TNA, Skipper hosted "The College Experiment" on Fox Sports and appeared on the Home Shopping Network.
 Skipper opened a full service talent agency, Professionally Pretty Model & Talent Agency, with model and actress friend Jaycelle Coltman Veigle in 2012.

 Early life and career

-Skipper was born in Orlando, Florida where she still resides.
+Skipper was born in Orlando, Florida where she still resides and is now twice divorced.
 She attended the University of Central Florida.
 Skipper took up dancing and modeling at a young age.
 She has modeled for Lucky, Vogue, Hyatt Hotels, Breezes Resorts, Body Glove, Kumho Tires, Boost Mobile, Ron Jon Surf Shop, Nike, Victoria's Secret, Macy's and Nordstrom.
 She has also been featured in television commercials for Walt Disney World and Papa John's Pizza.
 Alison was a regular fashion & jewelry model for the Home Shopping Network (HSN), and hosted "The College Experiment" on Fox Sports from 2009 to 2011.